|

 treated personally.
 Their stories draw a stark dichotomy between their

 horrors and the calm, dispassionate defenses given by jailed kidnappers.
+Then there are the videos of

 the victims’ families being pressured to pay the money demanded.
 Again,